Russell Westbrook: MVP and first triple-double season (2016–17)

 On March 7, Westbrook's career-high 58 points was not enough to lift the Thunder over the Portland Trail Blazers, losing 126–121.
 Westbrook went on to tie Oscar Robertson's single-season record of 41 triple-doubles on April 4 against the Milwaukee Bucks.
 His historic 42nd triple-double, breaking Robertson's record of most triple-doubles in a season, came in a 106–105 road victory against the Denver Nuggets on April 9 in which the team overcame a 14-point deficit.
 Westbrook scored 18 of his 50 points, including a 36-foot game-winning buzzer-beater, in the game's last five minutes.
-Westbrook is one of two players in NBA history to average a triple-double for a season.
+Westbrook became just the second player in NBA history to average a triple-double for a season, after Oscar Robertson.
 The Thunder finished the regular season with a 47–35 record and entered the playoffs as the sixth seed.

 On April 19, in Game 2 of the Thunder's first-round playoff series against the Rockets, Westbrook had 51 points.
 Despite his efforts, the Thunder lost 115–111 to go down 2–0 in the series.
 In Game 4 four days later, Westbrook had 35 points, 14 rebounds and 14 assists, but could not lead the Thunder to a win, as they went down 3–1 in the series with a 113–109 loss.
 With a loss to the Rockets in Game 5, the Thunder bowed out of the playoffs with a 4–1 series defeat.
 Westbrook had 47 points in Game 5.

 On June 26, 2017, Westbrook was named the recipient of the NBA Most Valuable Player Award.
 He was the first winner from a team with fewer than 50 wins since Moses Malone in 1982.